1991 Budweiser at The Glen: Lap 5 crash

 Means, meanwhile, was able to slow his car down before he hit the tire barrier; the #52 actually went underneath the #70 while it was in the air.
 Getting out of his own wrecked car, Means went over to McDuffie to check on his fellow driver.
 A few seconds later, having seen McDuffie's condition, Means began frantically waving for track safety officials to come to the scene.
 Means then spoke to Ned Jarrett, who as mentioned before was stationed on the track just behind where the accident occurred, on the ESPN broadcast moments later that he hoped his fellow driver was okay but conceded the situation did not look good.
 Means later said he had to "close his eyes" after seeing McDuffie in his car.

 Just as the drivers completed the fifth lap, NASCAR threw the red flag and stopped the drivers on the front stretch.
-The race was red-flagged for one hour and 48 minutes, first to extract McDuffie from his vehicle, and then to allow time for track workers to repair the guardrail in that location.
+The race was red-flagged for one hour and 48 minutes, both to extract McDuffie from his car and repair the guardrail in turn 5, which was bent inward following the impact of Means' car on the tire barrier.
 Later, as the race was restarting, Jerry Punch of ESPN and Bill Bowser of MRN were both present for the official statement from Winston Cup Media Director Chip Williams that McDuffie had died from his injuries sustained in the crash.
 On ESPN, Bob Jenkins then eulogized McDuffie before Benny Parsons spoke directly to McDuffie's widow, Ima Jean.

 As he had mentioned, Parsons had his own experience in having to deal with a spousal death.
 Earlier that season, during the Winston Cup’s June race weekend at Pocono, he had stayed behind at his North Carolina home to be with his wife Connie as she battled a terminal illness.
 On the day of the race, which Jenkins and Jarrett called without him, Connie Parsons died.

 McDuffie was credited with a last-place finish of 40th, while Means was credited with a 39th place finish.

-This incident was the second serious accident at Turn 5 that year.
-During the Camel Continental sports car race held earlier in the year, Tommy Kendall crashed in the same area after losing control of his vehicle; he, like McDuffie, lost a wheel before crashing, and Kendall would break both of his legs in the incident.
+Response by Watkins Glen International

-In the wake of both serious incidents, Watkins Glen International track officials decided to reconfigure the Loop.
-While the turn itself stayed as it was, a chicane was added near the entrance of the turn and referred to as the Inner Loop.
-The decision of whether or not to use the chicane was left up to the organizers of the races held on the course, with NASCAR opting to use the Inner Loop for each subsequent race that it has run at Watkins Glen.
-In races that use the Inner Loop, access to the full Loop is blocked with pylons; in races that use the Loop as it is normally configured, access to the Inner Loop is blocked.
+McDuffie's fatal accident was the most recent in a string of accidents involving cars losing brakes or wheels entering The Loop.
+When NASCAR visited Watkins Glen in 1989, Geoff Bodine blew a tire entering the turn on the penultimate lap of the event, losing his brakes and hitting the tire barrier head on; he did not suffer any injuries in the crash.
+On June 30, 1991, during the running of the IMSA Camel Continental sports car event, Tommy Kendall suffered a wheel failure in his Intrepid RM-1 before crashing hard in turn 5, breaking both of his legs.